 A simple choice to reveal your pain, brought others to help you laugh again.

-A still small voice whispers “Follow Me” just choose to trust and say “Yes!”
+Listen to that still small voice whispering “Follow Me” just choose to trust and say “Yes!”

 Enroll others to cut back the dreadful whining,

-water the soul seed of truth – “you are loved!”
+water this soul seed of truth – “you are loved!”

 Mistress Mary, once quite contrary….NOW, how does your garden grow?